Support Carthage Students

 “Carthage was the turning point in my life.
 The Carthage experience provided me the tools for many of the things I have accomplished since graduating.”

 “Carthage was the turning point in my life.
-The Carthage experience provided me the tools for many of the things I have accomplished since graduating in 1985, including the courage to start my own law firm upon graduation from law school.
+The Carthage experience provided me with the tools for many of the things I have accomplished since graduating in 1985, including the courage to start my own law firm upon graduation from law school.
 I do not believe I could have created a successful business over the last 20 years absent the Carthage experience.

 “Unrestricted giving is important because it allows the College to use the money where the need is greatest.
 If you are contemplating a gift to Carthage, I say, in a time when there are so many notable organizations that need our financial gifts, Carthage must remain at the top.
 Those gifts will be used to enhance the Carthage experiences of so many young people who will make a difference in so many areas of need in our world.
 Without your gifts, the world will lose someone who would have made a difference.”